ko-nlp/Korpora/en-docs/corpuslist/modu_spoken.md

 If the corpus exists in another directory, add `root_dir_or_paths=custom_path` argument in `ModuSpokenKorpus` class declaration.
 ```

-f you use either one of these previous examples, you can load the corpus into the variable `corpus`.
+If you use either one of these previous examples, you can load the corpus into the variable `corpus`.
 `train` refers to the training dataset of the corpus, and you can check its first training instance as follows.

 ```